 All methods of joining crocheted elements, mentioned above, will work if elements create a regular repeating pattern.
 When won't they work for joining motifs?
 Two cases at least can be mentioned here.

 Let's consider joining of motifs #2 from Irish Crochet page.
 8 petals allow to join 4 more motifs around each motif.
 We will sew 4 motifs together(or better use "join-as-you-go" method).
 As a result, in center we have a pretty large empty space.
 To fill it, we usually use an additional small motif-insert.
 It looks more natural if the inserting element is a fragment of a major motif.

 Sometimes motifs, which have to be joined to each other are the elements of the pretty complicated composition (like in Irish crochet laces).
 None of the methods presented above will work.
 The joining requires some special techniques.
 Usually motifs are inserted in some background.
 In most cases, this kind of joining crocheted elements looks almost like a "rocket science" even for the pretty experienced crocheters.-:)

 There is a very good saying :"Our eyes are afraid, but hands just do it!"
 You can try one of these methods on your own together with me.
+I have never tried to do it before.
 Here is a link to follow: Motif Pattern page.-:)

 Besides that, you can look at the real master pieces presented in the Russian Crochet magazine Duplet .
-The newest issue of "Duplet" can be seen in the column on the right.
+The newest issue of "Duplet" can be seen this page either.